soficis/gemini-loadbalance-rotator-worker/README.md

 Publishing checklist
 - Ensure `.gitignore` includes any local credential files and logs (it does).
 - Remove any temporary debug logging and run `npm run lint` and `npx tsc --noEmit` before publishing.

-If you want an expanded publish-ready README with diagrams or templates, tell me which sections to expand.